metal-sn/pyMCZ/README.md

-MC Metalicity
+MC Metallicity
 ====================

+This code allows the user to calculate metallicity according to a number of <i> strong line metallicity diagnostics </i> from spectroscopy line measurements, and obtain uncertainties from the line flux errors in a Monte Carlo framework.
+If you use this code, please cite <b>OUR PAPER HERE!!</b>
-Monte Carlo method to calculate metalicity uncertainty from flux data.
+Monte Carlo method to calculate metalicity uncertainty

 ====================
 Usage: